 Contrary to what you may have learned in your middle-school locker room, working out has less to do with your bacne than you think.

-“Exercise itself is great for you and does not cause acne,” dermatologist Iris Rubin explains.
+“Exercise itself is great for you and does not cause acne,” Iris Rubin, dermatologist and founder of SEEN, explains.
 However, she notes, “sweat can mix with bacteria on the skin and dead skin cells, which clogs pores.”
 It’s that recipe that causes body acne, not the sweat itself.

 Every dermatologist told the Cut that it’s crucial to work out in clean clothes, and to at least change your clothes as quickly as possible after your workout, if a full-on shower isn’t possible.
-Dr. Rubin also recommends using a clean towel to wipe sweat away as you work out, and if you’re working out indoors, wipe down equipment before and after using it, if you can.
+(Yes, your yoga pants can be giving you butt acne).
+Rubin also recommends using a clean towel to wipe sweat away as you work out, and if you’re working out indoors, wipe down equipment before and after using it, if you can.

 Do I need to treat bacne differently than I do with the stuff on my face?

 Yes and no!
 Because acne forms the same way, no matter where it crops up, your favorite skin-care products can pull double-duty on pimples that appear south of your neck.
 But unless you’re particularly flexible, it can be tough to reach a zit right in the middle of your back.

 Luckily, they make sprays for that, dermatologist Dandy Engleman points out.
 She recommends looking for products that contain one of the two big acne-fighters: benzoyl peroxide or salicylic acid.
 The latter, she says, is especially effective because it dissolves your skin’s keratin.
 “It actually can penetrate into the pore to dissolve dead skin-cell buildup,” she explains.
 Both ingredients also help your skin shed its top layer, which helps keeps your pores clear and free from future breakouts.